-Although turnips are more of a staple in European kitchens, many southern gardeners like to grow them for their greens.
-Turnips take up to two months to mature.
+Although turnips are more of a staple in European kitchens, many southern gardeners like to grow them for the nutritious turnip greens.

 Turnips grow best in a temperate climate but can endure light frost.
 Fall crops are usually sweeter and more tender than spring crops—and pests are less of a problem.

 Turnips have been grown for over 3,000 years, and are especially valuable because all parts of the plants can be eaten (the swollen root and the greens).
 They are often used as a substitute for potatoes.